guilhemmarchand/nmon-for-splunk/docs/deployment_matrix.rst

 The PA-nmon_light does not contain any binaries, scripts or inputs.
 It is designed to be installed on indexers. (standalone or clustered)

-This package will define the default "nmon" index and the relevant configuration for indexing time.
+This package will define the default "nmon" index and the relevant configuration items at indexing time.